 Step 9: Customize Report (Optional)

 You can customize your reports.
-While customizations may vary by report, you will often be able to change the data shown and edit the filters, headers, footers, and overall appearance of your report.
+While customizations may vary by each report, you will often be able to change the data shown and edit the filters, headers, footers, and overall appearance.
 Click the blue “OK” button when you’ve finished your alterations.

 Step 10: Comment On Report

 QuickBooks Pro gives you the option to comment on your report.
 Click the “Comment on Report” button in the top left-hand corner, then click the small chat bubble next to the lines you wish to comment on.